soundpress/RulesOfNYC/docs/c26/index.rst

 a.
 Brownfield incentive grants shall be paid to the grantee or the qualified vendor who performed the work upon receipt of invoices for eligible activities and/or services listed in schedule B, provided that brownfield opportunity area local match grants shall be paid to the grantee upon receipt of a copy of a work plan approved by the New York state department of state and a copy of a contract executed with the New York state department of state.
 Brownfield opportunity area local match grants shall be paid to a community based organization in a place-based community brownfield planning area identified by the Office upon receipt of an executed agreement with the Office identifying the work to be performed.

 b.
 A grantee may be awarded brownfield incentive grants from one or more of the grant types for the same qualifying brownfield property.
-Total grant amounts awarded to the grantee, including costs for grant administration, may not exceed the award limits identified in subdivision c of this section.
+Total grant amounts awarded to the grantee may not exceed the award limits identified in subdivision c of this section.

 c.
 Award limits.

    1. Generally.
-Grants may be awarded for a qualifying brownfield property totaling up to the amount listed in schedule A, including the costs for administration pursuant to 43 RCNY § 43-1423(a)(2).
-Activities and services in connection with pre-enrollment and enrollment grants can be performed by a qualified vendor under contract with the New York City economic development corporation, the New York City department of environmental protection or the Office.
+Grants may be awarded for a qualifying brownfield property totaling up to the amount listed in schedule A. Activities and services in connection with pre-enrollment and enrollment grants can be performed by a qualified vendor under contract with the New York City economic development corporation, the New York City department of environmental protection or the Office.

    2. Preferred community development projects.
 A grantee for a preferred community development project may be awarded: (1) a pre-enrollment grant of up to $25,000, (2) a technical assistance grant of up to $5,000, and (3) once the project is enrolled in the City voluntary cleanup program, an enrollment grant of up to $35,000, including the sum of the pre-enrollment grant and excluding the sum of the technical assistance grant.
 A not-for-profit developer of a preferred community development project or a developer of a residential building where 100% of the units are affordable is eligible for an enrollment grant of $50,000.
 The amount of the enrollment grant includes the sum of the pre-enrollment grant and excludes the sum of the technical assistance grant.
-The cost of grant administration shall not be deducted from grants awarded to a grantee of a preferred community development project.

    3. Brownfield opportunity area local match grant.
 A grantee of a brownfield opportunity area local match grant may receive a grant of up to $25,000 or ten percent of the brownfield opportunity area grant award from the New York state department of state, for step one of the brownfield opportunity area program, whichever is less, and $25,000 or ten percent of the brownfield opportunity area grant award from the New York state department of state for step two of the brownfield opportunity area program, whichever is less.
 A grantee of a brownfield opportunity area local match grant that is a community based organization in a place-based community brownfield planning area may receive a grant of up to $25,000.
 Activities and services on behalf of a community based organization that conducts place-based community brownfield planning through a brownfield opportunity area local match grant can be performed by a qualified vendor under contract with the New York City economic development corporation, the New York City department of environmental protection or the Office.
-The cost of grant administration shall not be deducted from grants awarded to a grantee of a brownfield opportunity area local match grant.

    4. Community based organization applicant for a brownfield opportunity area grant.
 A community based organization that seeks to apply for a brownfield opportunity grant may receive a technical assistance grant of up to $10,000 for eligible consulting services.
 Community based organizations that conduct place-based community brownfield planning in areas identified by the Office may also receive a technical assistance grant of $10,000.
 Activities and services on behalf of a community based organization that conducts place-based community brownfield planning through a technical assistance grant can be performed by a qualified vendor under contract with the New York City economic development corporation, the New York City department of environmental protection or the Office.
-The cost of grant administration shall not be deducted from grants awarded to a grantee of a community based organization brownfield opportunity area grant.

    5. Brownfield opportunity area strategic property bonus cleanup grant.
 A grantee of a brownfield opportunity area strategic property bonus cleanup grant may receive a grant of up to $10,000 for cleanup services and activities.
 This grant award may be in addition to pre-enrollment and other enrollment grants received under this program.